pgpbpadilla/pgpbpadilla.github.io/_drafts/boostrapping-an-infrastructure.liquid.md

   learn from the past and make better decisions in the future
 - version controls fills the need to keep a historical record of all the changes made to the infrastructure
+- 41. version control facilitates the evolution of infrastructure and also having different versions of its
+1. creating and destruction of entire Infrastructures becomes more manageable than doing it by hand
+2. having a /master/ version of configuration files is good, it can be used as a baseline and then adapted to satisfy the needs of other infrastructures

 ## Avoiding manual/ad-hoc changes